Every minute that they're awake, babies take in the sights, sounds, smells, and

 Your baby's color vision is also developing, so brightly colored wall hangings

-or toys will help develop
+or toys will help

-to keep in mind when buying toys and books.
+something to keep in mind when buying toys and books.

 Your baby's eye coordination has now improved enough to follow an object from left